regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 ### Reserve Credits

-The credit class issuer can reserve credits in a reserve pool specifically for the forward contract to help mitigate the risk of investment by providing credits that will be distributed to the investor if the project under-delivers.
+The credit class issuer can reserve credits in a reserve pool that backs the forward contract to help mitigate the risk of investment by providing credits that will be distributed to the investor if the project under-delivers.

 ```protobuf
 // MsgReserve is the Msg/Reserve request type.